• Home

 I’ve got the perfect solution.
 This recipe makes a tasty and healthy start to your day with no-cook and no-fuss.
 These oats are full of flavor and nutrients and require very little prep time.
 Furthermore, the prepping is done the night before making for a no-hassle morning!!

-Easy Overnight Oatmeal is simply old-fashioned rolled oats that are soaked overnight in a healthy mixture of milk and yogurt.
+Overnight oats is simply old-fashioned rolled oats that are soaked overnight in a healthy mixture of milk and yogurt.
 Add in any flavor combination you like and you have an instant, easy, healthy breakfast that you don’t have to spend any morning minutes on.

 My favorite container for overnight oatmeal is a pint canning jar.